IsasGithub/MB3_Fieldwork_AGB_Estimation/README.md

 We will now perform linear and random forest machine learning regression models in order to predict the AGB values based on the NDVI as a predictor.

+#### Linear model

+The linear model is created using the `lm()` function.
+It models the relationship between the target variable AGB and the predictor NDVI_mean using the training data.
+Predictions are made by using the `predict()` function on the model, providing the testing data as newdata.
+The results of the prediction are the estimated AGB values based on the linear model.
+We will then convert it into a data frame containing the columns: true_AGB (actual AGB values from the testing data), and estim_AGB (predicted AGB values from the linear regression model).

+#### Random forest

+with 700 trees to grow

 ## Results